 What We Do

-In addition to our Home Repair and Modification programming, we host three volunteer events throughout the year, which provide wrap-around services that directly align with our mission to keep seniors safely housed at home.
+In addition to the Home Repair/Home Modification Program and the Home Affordability Program, we host three volunteer events throughout the year, which provide wrap-around services that directly align with our mission to keep seniors safely housed at home.

 Our annual Brush Up event is a community-based project that provides volunteer teams with the opportunity to paint the homes of low-income seniors in Douglas and Sarpy Counties.